Last updated: February 2021

 In the summer of 2003, one of my close childhood friends and next door neighbor, Jeremiah Hamlett, from Phenix, Virginia, was diagnosed with terminal brain cancer.
-The night I received word of his diagnosis, I went over to the basketball court across the street from my house and Jeremiah’s and sat in my car with a green notebook pressed against the steering wheel of my car, and began writing.
-This is the story of our childhood.
+The night I received word of his diagnosis, I went over to the basketball court across the street from my house and Jeremiah’s and sat in my car with a green notebook pressed against the steering wheel, and began writing.
+This is the story of our childhood growing up in small town America.
 This is the story of life and friendship in the face of cancer.

 For Jeremiah and our friends and to the childhood we experienced together

 I asked a hummingbird about what was wrong

 Why with other birds it didn’t join and sing a song?

 —RALEIGH D. MEADOW

 For the past couple of years, ever since Jeremiah was diagnosed, I have thought the same exact things that I have just read.
 Every day now I think about Rob, Jeremiah, you, and myself and all of what we did as kids.

 I remember when you and Rob and Jeremiah got caught on the tracks when the train was coming, and to this day I don’t think you’ve ever gotten back on them.
 As dumb as it may sound, I wish I would have been there with y’all.